 It should be easy to answer the question, “What is the Beat Generation?” or “Who were the Beats?” but actually it is rather difficult.
 The most basic answer is: The Beat Generation was a literary movement that began in the 1940s and entered the public consciousness in the 1950s.
 It was based around the social and creative circle of Jack Kerouac, William S. Burroughs, and Allen Ginsberg.

 That answer is not perfect but it is a good starting point.
 In this article, I will try to use the Beat writers’ own words to explain who and what they were.

 The Simple Answer – Who were the Beats?

 “Three writers does not a generation make.” — Gregory Corso

-The most obvious answer is that the Beat Generation was simply a literary movement, and that Beats were writers who published stories during a certain time frame in history, on certain themes and with a certain style.
-But then these stories so often concerned the actions and thoughts of others who were not necessarily writers, but whom inspired and informed as more than mere muses.
+The most obvious answer is that the Beat Generation was simply a literary movement, with Ginsberg, Burroughs, and Kerouac at the center, and thus the Beats were writers who published stories during a certain time frame in history, on certain themes and with a certain style.

 If it was more than a literary movement and if we are to view the Beat Generation as a group of people then it limits us to time and events, rather than themes and styles.
 It rules out later writers and artists who are often called “Beat.”
-We are also forced into considering people who were privy to the action, but who didn’t necessarily consider themselves “Beat” or even part of “the New Vision,” but who simply kept in the same circles.
+We are also forced into considering people who were privy to the action, but who didn’t necessarily consider themselves “Beat” or even part of “the New Vision,” (a term Kerouac and Ginsberg used in the 1940s to describe their literary ambitions) but who simply kept in the same circles.
 If indeed the Beats were a generation, then in considering them we are considering millions of people who probably led lives diametrically opposed to those we consider “Beat”…

 Ginsberg described their point of view: